qsharp-community/qsharp-community.github.io/_posts/2020-06-02-qsharp-python-linux.md

 $ python -m pip install qsharp
 ```

-Loosely, the [`-m` flag](https://docs.python.org/3/using/cmdline.html#cmdoption-m) is telling python to use the `pip` module from the path stored in Python's `sys.path`.
+Loosely, the <a href= "https://docs.python.org/3/using/cmdline.html#cmdoption-m" target="_blank">`-m` flag </a> is telling python to use the `pip` module from the path stored in Python's `sys.path`.
 This ensures that `qsharp` gets installed on the version of Python within our active environment rather than the "global" Python.
 You can see what this is set to by running `which python`, or checking within Python itself.
 If you're in the conda environment, you'll see that it points to the Python of your environment and not just something like`/usr/bin/python`.

 ![Checking your Python path](/assets/images/qsharp-linux-python-pythonpath.png "Checking your Python path")